 The International Skyrunning Federation is committed to fight doping in our sport and adheres to the WADA anti-doping code in collaboration with our partner UIAA (International Climbing and Mountaineering Federation).

-The founder members of skyrunning have carried out tests since 1992 including the first Skyrunning World Championships held in 1998, Cervinia, Italy (through the previous Federation for Sport at Altitude).
-WADA tests were carried out in the 2014 and 2016 Skyrunning World Championships.
+The founder members of skyrunning have carried out tests since the first Skyrunning World Championships held in 1998, Cervinia, Italy (through the previous Federation for Sport at Altitude).
+WADA tests were carried out in the 2014, 2016 and 2018 Skyrunning World Championships.
 Since the ISF foundation in 2008, anti-doping rules are outlined in the Rules (Art.
 5.19 and 7.19).

 For further information, see below:

 Doping is defined as the occurrence of one or more of the following anti-doping rule violations: